翻譯進度

 3}

-Paddle's subscriptions cannot be resumed after cancellation.
-If your customer wishes to resume their subscription, they will have to subscribe to a new subscription.
+Paddle's subscriptions cannot be resumed after cancelation.
+If your customer wishes to resume their subscription, they will have to create a new subscription.

 Subscription Trials